-- Letter requesting a Certificate of Free Circulation for the product/s - Shipment information - Copy of the invoice - Bill of lading - Copy of the RNE Copy of the RNPA + approved label - Manufacturing date and shelf life - Sanitary Certificate/Fit for Human Consumption Certificate (including lot #, invoice #, issued by the Competent Sanitary Authority electronic signature not accepted.) - Certificate of aging (for alcoholic beverages, except wine), issued by CSA (Competent Sanitary Authority).
+- Letter requesting a Certificate of Free Circulation for the product/s - Shipment information - Copy of the invoice - Bill of lading - Copies of the RNE and RNPA plus approved label - Manufacturing date and shelf life - Sanitary Certificate/Fit for Human Consumption Certificate (including lot #, invoice #, issued by the Competent Sanitary Authority electronic signature not accepted.) - Certificate of aging (for alcoholic beverages, except wine), issued by CSA (Competent Sanitary Authority).